-The Indigenous Gathering Place Society of Calgary: the Elders and Indigenous youth that guide our journey, our seven-member board of directors, and the many volunteers and committee members make up the Gathering Place.
+The Indigenous Gathering Place Society of Calgary: the Elders and Indigenous youth that guide our journey, our eight-member board of directors, and the many volunteers and committee members make up the Gathering Place.

 We are a non-profit organization formed in direct response to the call for a Reconciled Canada.
 We respect both Western written protocols and traditional Indigenous ways of knowing and being in all our relations.